How to Start Amazon FBA Without Bulk Inventory: A Singapore Beginner's Guide

 FAQ

 Can you really start Amazon FBA without bulk inventory?
 Yes.
 Amazon's FBA programme has no minimum inventory requirement.
-The real constraint is supplier MOQs, which are negotiable on a first run.
+In WAH Academy's beginner method, students may start with only three to five units or validate first through a Shopify/AI landing page before ordering more.

 Will I run out of stock before I can reorder?
 That is a feature, not a bug.
 A stock-out at the end of a successful test is the cheapest signal to scale that exists.
 The pillar Amazon FBA Singapore guide covers reorder cadence in more detail.